chanzuckerberg/cellxgene-census/docs/cellxgene_census_FAQ.md

 ## How can I contribute my data to the Census?

-To inquire submitting your data to CZ CELLxGENE Discover you need to follow these [instructions](https://cellxgene.cziscience.com/docs/032__Contribute%20and%20Publish%20Data).
+To inquire about submitting your data to CZ CELLxGENE Discover you need to follow these [instructions](https://cellxgene.cziscience.com/docs/032__Contribute%20and%20Publish%20Data).

 You first need to inquire submitting your data to [CZ CELLxGENE Discover](https://cellxgene.cziscience.com/), then if the process goes through the data will automatically get included in the Census if it meets the [biological criteria defined in the Census schema](https://github.com/chanzuckerberg/cellxgene-census/blob/main/docs/cellxgene_census_schema.md#data-included).